This article explains in detail how credit card processing works in Blackbaud CRM.

 Processing credit cards is an integral part of receiving revenue.
 This article will help answer the question- How does Credit Card Processing work?
-CRM has only two processes that can charge a credit card: “Credit Card Processing process”, and “Add a Payment”.
+CRM has only two processes that can charge a credit card: “Credit Card Processing process” and “Add a Payment”.
 (BBIS is separate, utilizing payment forms for Web Transactions).
-Here are the detailed steps to process credit cards with an Enhanced Revenue Batch in a Credit Card Process.

-With an Enhanced Revenue batch, you start off with both good and invalid rows in the batch.
-When you click Validate, the data is checked against constraints, and the problem rows get flagged if the card is not 16 digits, or it’s expired, etc (these are obvious problems with the data- BBPS is not yet involved).
-The good rows are not flagged, charged, nor committed yet.
-You have to put the Enhanced Revenue Batch into the Credit Card Processing process in order to send the cards to BBPS and find out if they are authorized/rejected.
+With an Enhanced Revenue batch, you may have both rows with valid credit card information and rows with invalid credit card information in the batch.
+When you click Validate, the data is checked against constraints, and the problem rows get flagged if the card is not 16 digits, or it’s expired, etc. (these are obvious problems with the data and BBPS is not yet involved).
+The valid rows are not flagged, charged, nor committed yet.
+You have to run the Enhanced Revenue Batch through a Credit Card Process in order to send the card information to BBPS either authorize or reject them.

-When you put the Enhanced Revenue Batch into a Credit Card Processing process, then the process will go through each row and get authorization/rejection codes for each row from BBPS.
+When you run the Enhanced Revenue Batch through a Credit Card process, then the process will go through each row and get authorization/rejection codes for each row from BBPS.
 It won't commit these rows.
 It'll just put it into a batch with the codes.
 There are 3 kinds of codes:

-When CRM receives the response, it removes “N” from the authorization code, converts the code to text, and puts the text in the Rejection Code field of the revenue batch.
+When CRM receives the response from BBPS, it removes “N” from the authorization code, converts the code to text, and puts the text in the Rejection Code field of the revenue batch.
+This is when rejections are flagged as provisional or permanent.
 The Credit Card Processing process handles rejections according to the settings in the Rejection Handling tab.
 You can open the batch with the new authorization codes in each row.

-Then, if you click Commit, the good rows get committed, and stay in the batch as a Committed Batch in the Committed Batches tab.
+If you click Commit, the Authorized rows get committed, and stay in the batch as a Committed Batch in the Committed Batches tab.

 The problem rows with a Provisional rejection go into a Retry batch (if you have that option selected in the Rejection Handling tab of the Credit Card Processing).